-Most acrylic monomers have low viscosity therefore pouring, material transfer and processing of these materials do not possesitate basing necessitate heating.
+Most acrylic monomers have low viscosity therefore pouring, material transfer and processing of these materials do not necessitate heating.
 Viscous monomers may require heating to facilitate handling.
 To facilitate product transfer from original containers, product must be heated to no more than 60 deg.
 C. (140 F.), for not more than 24 hours.
-Do NOT use localised heat sources such as band heaters to heat/ melt product.
-Do NOT use steam.
-Hot boxes or hot rooms are recommended for heating/ melting material.
+Do NOT use localised heat sources such as band heaters to heat/ melt product. ▶ Do NOT use steam. + Hot boxes or hot rooms are recommended for heating/ melting material.
 The hot box or hot room should be set a maximum temperature of 60 deg.
 C. (140 F.). • Do NOT overheat - this may compromise product quality and /or result in an uncontrolled hazardous polymerisation.
 If product freezes, heat as indicated above and mix gently to redistribute the inhibitor.
-Product should be consumed in its anticity of the best in a strict of the str entirety after heating/ melting; avoid multiple "reheats" which may affect product quality or result in product degradation.
+Product should be consumed in its entirety after heating/ melting; avoid multiple "reheats" which may affect product quality or result in product degradation.
 Product should be packaged with inhibitor(s).
 Unless inhibited, product may polymerise, raising temperature and pressure, possibly rupturing container.
 Check inhibitor level periodically, adding to bulk material if needed.
 In addition, the product's inhibitor(s) require the presence of dissolved oxygen.
 Maintain, at a minimum, the original headspace in the product container and do NOT blanket or mix with oxygen-free gas as it renders the inhibitor ineffective.
-Ensure air space (oxygen) is present during product heating / melting.
-Store product indoors at temperatures greater than the product's freeing point (or greater than 0 deg.
+Ensure air space (oxygen) is present during product heating / melting. + Store product indoors at temperatures greater than the product's freeing point (or greater than 0 deg.
 C. (32 F).) if no freezing point available and below 38 deg.
 C (100 F.).
 Avoid prolonged storage (longer than shelf-life) storage temperatures above 38 deg.
 C (100 F.).
 Store in tightly closed containers in a properly vented storage area away from heat, sparks, open flame, strong oxidisers, radiation and other initiators.
 Prevent contamination by foreign materials.
-Prevent contamination by foreign materials.
-Prevent moisture contact.
-Safe handling Use only non-sparking tools and limit storage time.
+Safe handling Prevent moisture contact. j Use only non-sparking tools and limit storage time.
 Unless specified elsewhere, shelf-life is 6 months from receipt.
 Containers, even those that have been emptied, may contain explosive vapours.
-Do NOT cut, drill, grind, weld or perform similar operations on or near containers.
-DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
-Wear protective clothing when risk of exposure occurs. ► Use in a well-ventilated area.
-Prevent concentration in hollows and sumps.
+Do NOT cut, drill, grind, weld or perform similar operations on or near containers. • DO NOT allow clothing wet with material to stay in contact with skin Avoid all personal contact, including inhalation.
+Wear protective clothing when risk of exposure occurs.
+Use in a well-ventilated area.
+Device the second strategy of a seco Prevent concentration in hollows and sumps.
+DO NOT actor coefficient access until atmosphere have been sheeked.
 DO NOT enter confined spaces until atmosphere has been checked.
+Avoid emoking, paked lights, best or ignition sources.
 Avoid smoking, naked lights, heat or ignition sources.
 When handling, DO NOT eat, drink or smoke.
-Vapour may ignite on pumping or pouring due to static electricity. • DO NOT use plastic buckets.
+Vapour may ignite on pumping or pouring due to static electricity.
+DO NOT use plastic buckets.
 Earth and secure metal containers when dispensing or pouring product.
 Use spark-free tools when handling.
 Avoid contact with incompatible materials.
 Keep containers securely sealed.
 Avoid physical damage to containers.
 Always wash hands with soap and water after handling.
 Work clothes should be laundered separately.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions.